tsutsman/tsutsman-pihole-whitelist/README.en.md

 Synology hosts and common NTP servers are present for proper time synchronization.
 Messaging platforms, additional cloud storages and Ukrainian banks are also covered.
 A separate section lists Ukrainian government portals.

+Each domain is accompanied by a comment with the date and reason for whitelisting for full transparency.

 ## Lists by category